tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 In this activity, students will learn how asymmetric cryptography can be used in digital signatures.

-Explain to students, that one of the applications of asymmetric cryptography is the generation and usage of digital signatures.
+Explain to students that one of the applications of asymmetric cryptography is the generation and usage of digital signatures.

 Illustrate the following example to the class: